 Questions to be answered:

-2. Why may a person not lose weight when they initially start an exercise program?
+2. Why may a person fail to lose weight when they initially start an exercise program even though they may lose inches?

 4. How can a person spot reduce to get rid of their love handles?